 Maintenance and upkeep of the Hov Pod is far more simple than other

-to safely stop on water.
+IT is also positively buoyant, allowing it to safely stop on water.

 made from 65 different segments, so any damage sustained is limited

 to that area, and only that section need be replaced, saving considerable

 money.
 Additionally the Hov Pods underside is protected with aluminium